Sorrow446/IDAGIO-Downloader-Rust-ver/README.md

 |write_covers|Write covers to tracks.
 |use_ffmpeg_env_var|true = call FFmpeg from environment variable, false = call from script dir.

-**FFmpeg is needed for TS -> MP4 losslessly for concerts, see below.**
+**FFmpeg is needed for muxing MP4 losslessly for concerts, see below.**

-# FFmpeg Setup
+## FFmpeg Setup
 [Windows (gpl)](https://github.com/BtbN/FFmpeg-Builds/releases)
 Linux: `sudo apt install ffmpeg`
 Termux `pkg install ffmpeg`
 Place in IDAGIO DL's script/binary directory if using FFmpeg binary.

-If you don't have root in Linux, you can have Nugs DL look for the binary in the same dir by setting the `use_ffmpeg_env_var` option to false.
+If you don't have root in Linux, you can have IDAGIO DL look for the binary in the same dir by setting the `use_ffmpeg_env_var` option to false.

 ## Supported Media
 |Type|URL example|